viniciusoliveirabittencourt/Pixel-Art/README.md

 ## 7 - Clicking on a pixel change their background color

 - When you cliking on a pixel, their background color must be equal te color selected on color of palette

+## 8 - Create a button to clean all pixels

+- This button must clean all the pixels when cliked